mybest

 Tends to Leave a Rough Cutting Surface, but Helpful for Quickly Getting Through Large Jobs

 Hart is one of several brands belonging to multinational power tool distributer TTI, whose holdings also include Milwaukee and Ryobi.
 Their 20V Orbital Jigsaw is available exclusively on Walmart's online store.
-It's a battery-powered jigsaw and weighs five pounds, two ounces with the 20V 1.5A battery inserted.
+It's a battery-powered jigsaw and weighs 5 pounds, 2 ounces with the 20V 1.5A battery inserted.
 While cutting into wood, it displayed commendable cutting power, but often resulted in a rough cutting surface and produced a noticeable amount of vibration.
 It wouldn't work well for cutting along complex scribe lines.

 The cutting speed can't be adjusted with the trigger, so you need to set the speed control dial and orbital action switch to the settings you want before getting started.
 The speed dial doesn't have predetermined increments, making it flexible enough to work with a wide range of materials.
 It's reasonably lightweight and doesn't weigh your arm down, but the shoe is rather thin, and it didn't feel steady when we set it down.
 The handle is shaped to fit in your hand and has a textured surface to improve grip, which makes it easy to control.